kennolot/CTF-pi/7.insecure_api/ctfpi7_1/README.md

 ### Objective

-`docker compose up --build -d` to pull Home Assistant and launch the app.
+`docker compose up -d` to pull Home Assistant and launch the app.

 `hostname -I` to find out which IP the service is running on and visit it in your browser.
 Your main computer or even a phone can access this, as long as they are within the same network as Raspberry Pi.

-Find Home Assistant's default port, enter it into the addressbar in your browser http://<ip>:<port>
+Find Home Assistant's default port, enter it into the addressbar in your browser http://ip:port

 Do the onboarding registration with some dummy data, don't have to be your real details.